LAG-3, an immune checkpoint molecule.

 At the present time, drugs such as corticoids or anti-TNF antibodies don’t treat the underlying cause of the disease; they only address the symptoms (e.g. inflammation) and therefore have to be chronically administered.

-In contrast, it is expected that killing the few self-reactive T cells will have an enduring effect with long-term remissions induced by a single injection.
+In contrast, it is expected that killing the few self-reactive T cells will have an enduring effect induced by a single injection.

 This is an antagonist monoclonal antibody (mAb) meaning it blocks the LAG-3-mediated inhibitory signal given to tumor infiltrating T cells.
 This allows the CD8 T cell to generate a better cytotoxic response against cancer cells.

 LAG-3 is a prime target for immune checkpoint blockade in immuno-oncology as it is readily expressed at high levels on tumor infiltrating lymphocytes in many human tumors.
-Most of the LAG-3 related development is occuring in the anti-LAG-3 antibody field.
+Most of the LAG-3 related development is occurring in the anti-LAG-3 antagonist antibody field.

-The product candidate is currently in a Phase I/II clinical trial, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.
+The product candidate is currently in different Phase II clinical trials, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.

-IMP761, an agonist antibody of LAG-3 on T cells for autoimmune disease
+IMP761, an agonist LAG-3 antibody for autoimmune diseases

-IMP761 represents the first potential opportunity for fine tuning the immune response to an immune checkpoint target.
+IMP761 represents the first potential opportunity for fine tuning the immune response to an immune checkpoint target such as LAG-3 or PD-1.
+It is therefore mechanistically different from the more drastic approach developed by GSK with IMP731, the cytotoxic anti-LAG-3 antibody.
 Using an agonist antibody that targets the LAG-3 receptor on the surface of activated T cells is expected to result in a stronger inhibitory signal being delivered directly into the T cell to stop it from continuing to proliferate and react against a patient’s own tissues.
+Our aim for the clinical development of IMP761 is to address the root cause of autoimmune diseases by suppressing the few self-antigen overactive T cells though a physiological mechanism (LAG-3 inhibitory signalling into activated T cells), rather than just treating the consequences of this overactivation, such as by reducing inflammation.